List of national founders: Cyprus

-East Timor

-Mari Alkatiri served as Prime Minister of East Timor from 2002 to 2006.

 India

 Mahatma Gandhi (1869–1948) is considered the father of the nation and one of the most prominent leaders of the Indian independence movement.
-He is regarded as the founder of the modern Republic of India.
-He is featured on the Indian rupee.

 Indonesia

-Sukarno and Mohammad Hatta are the founders of Indonesia.
-They both signed the Proclamation of Independence which then read by Sukarno, proclaiming the independence of Indonesia from the Netherlands on 17 August 1945.
+The 4 general founders of Indonesia are generally considered to be Sukarno, Mohammad Hatta, Sutan Sjahrir, and Tan Malaka.
+Sukarno is considered to be a founding father by some Indonesians, although he had an authoritarian rule during the time of his presidency.
+Mohammad Hatta is generally considered as one of the more democratic founder of Indonesia.
+They both signed the Proclamation of Independence, proclaiming the independence of Indonesia from the Netherlands on 17 August 1945.
 A day later, they were elected respectively as the first President and Vice President of Indonesia.

-As the Netherlands did not recognize the independence, both of them were prominent figures and were seen as symbol of unity among Indonesian people to fight against Dutch during the National Revolution from 1945 to 1949.
-In August 1949, Hatta headed a delegation to The Hague for a Round Table Conference which then led to the recognition of Indonesian independence by the Netherlands on 23 December 1949.
+As the Netherlands did not recognize the proclamation of independence immediately, both of them were prominent figures and were seen as symbol of unity among Indonesian people to fight against Dutch during the National Revolution from 1945 to 1949.
+In August 1949, Hatta headed a delegation to The Hague for a Round Table Conference which then led to the recognition of Indonesian independence by the Netherlands on 27 December 1949.

-In the early days of its formal independence, Indonesia published a series of stamps that paired several local personage with American founding fathers and former presidents.
-They are: Sukarno paired with George Washington, for their leadership during the initial stage of independence; Mohammad Hatta paired with Abraham Lincoln, for their democratic ideals; Haji Agus Salim paired with Benjamin Franklin, for their foreign diplomacy; Alexander Andries Maramis paired with Alexander Hamilton, for their contribution in the country financial matters; and Sutan Sjahrir paired with Thomas Jefferson, for their political marvels.

-Iran (Persia)
+Iran

 Cyrus the Great (600–530 BC) was the founder of the First Persian Empire under the Achaemenid dynasty.
 Many Iranians gather at his tomb in Pasargadae annually on the Cyrus the Great Day and Nowruz, the Persian New Year.
 Prior to the 1979 Revolution the 2,500th year of Foundation of Imperial State of Iran took place.
 It consisted of an elaborate set of festivities that took place on 12–16 October 1971 on the occasion of the 2,500th anniversary of the founding of the Imperial State of Iran and First Persian Empire by Cyrus the Great.
 The intent of the celebration was to demonstrate Iran's old civilization and history to showcase its contemporary advancements under Mohammad Reza Pahlavi, the last Shah of Iran.

-Ruhollah Khomeini is considered the founder of the modern Islamic State of Iran.
+Ruhollah Khomeini is considered the founder of the modern Islamic Republic of Iran.

 Israel

+Theodor Herzl is considered the founder of political Zionism, the modern ideology that institutionalized the longstanding Jewish desire to return to the homeland, which eventually lead to the founding of Israel decades later.

-Theodor Herzl is considered the founder of Israel's founding ideology known as Zionism.
-David Ben-Gurion was the first Prime Minister of Israel, and considered an important figure in the creation of the state of Israel.
+David Ben-Gurion was the first Prime Minister of Israel, and is often considered an important founding figure as well as a leader of Labor Zionism, Israel's founding ideology.
+Ben-Gurion lead Israel for a total of thirteen years and is today admired by both the left and the right.

+Other figures include Moshe Dayan, who became a war hero and symbol of the Israel Defense Forces and Eliezer Ben-Yehuda who led the revival of the Hebrew language.